Nubian pyramids: Key distinctions between Egyptian and Nubian pyramids

+The most striking difference, however, is that while Egyptian pyramids house tombs of rulers within, Nubian pyramids are built on top of the burial chambers.
+This was a longtime source of confusion to archaeologists until George Reisner discovered that the entryways were filled in and concealed following the ruler's funeral.
+In this way, the pyramids served as elaborate tombstones, and tributes to the Egyptian way.

+Notable figures and their discoveries

-In the 1830s Giuseppe Ferlini came to Meroe seeking treasure and raided and demolished a number of pyramids which had been found “in good conditions” by Frédéric Cailliaud just a few years earlier.
-At Wad ban Naqa, he leveled the pyramid N6 of the kandake Amanishakheto starting from the top, and finally found her treasure composed of dozens of gold and silver jewelry pieces.
+In the 1830s Giuseppe Ferlini came to Meroe seeking treasure and raided and demolished a number of pyramids which had been found "in good conditions" by Frédéric Cailliaud just a few years earlier.
+At Wad ban Naqa, he leveled the pyramid N6 of the kandake Amanishakheto starting from the top, and found dozens of gold and silver jewelry pieces.
 Overall, he is considered responsible for the destruction of over 40 pyramids.

-Having found the treasure he was looking for, in 1836 Ferlini returned home.
+Ferlini returned home in 1836, having found the treasure he was looking for.
 A year later he wrote a report of his expedition containing a catalog of his findings, which was translated in French and republished in 1838.
 He tried to sell the treasure, but at this time nobody believed that such high quality jewellery could be made in Sub-Saharan Africa.
-His finds were finally sold in Germany: part of these were purchased by king Ludwig I of Bavaria and are now in the State Museum of Egyptian Art of Munich, while the remaining – under suggestions of Karl Richard Lepsius and of Christian Charles Josias von Bunsen – was bought by the Egyptian Museum of Berlin where it still is.
+His finds were finally sold in Germany: part of these were purchased by King Ludwig I of Bavaria and are now in the State Museum of Egyptian Art of Munich, while the remaining – under suggestions of Karl Richard Lepsius and of Christian Charles Josias von Bunsen – was bought by the Egyptian Museum of Berlin where it still is.

 George Reisner, a Harvard archaeologist, investigated the pyramids at Nuri and mapped more than 80 royal Kushite burials in 1916–1919.
 Reisner started to explore burial chambers but he found they were flooded by the rising water table.
-He abandoned further excavation because he thought it was too dangerous, probably because a collapse of a staircase had killed five of his workers.
+During his excavation, a staircase collapsed and killed five of his workers.
+He abandoned his expedition believing it to be too dangerous.
 Some of his findings were published in 1955.
+Nonetheless, Reisner's work helped to piece together the history of an ancient kingdom, one that was previously little known outside of its biblical mentions.

 National Geographic funded explorations from 2015 to 2019 using underwater scuba diving equipment and remote controlled robots.